Vonng/pigsty/docs/r-sop.md

 **2. Adjusting cluster instance HBAs**

-When the cluster role changes, the HBA rules that apply to different roles should also be returned.
+The HBA rules that apply to different roles should also be returned when the cluster role changes.

 Use the method described in [Case-6: Cluster HBA Rule Adjustment](#case-6：SPPLY-PGSQL-HBA) to adjust the cluster HBA rules

 **3. Adjusting the cluster load balancing config**

 HAProxy dynamically distributes request traffic based on the health check results returned by Patroni in the cluster, so node failure does not affect external requests.
 However, users should adjust the cluster load balancing config at the right time (e.g., after waking up in the morning).
-For example, take the failure out of the cluster config completely instead of continuing to freeze in the cluster with a health check DOWN status.
+For example, take the failure out of the cluster config entirely instead of continuing to freeze in the cluster with a health check DOWN status.

 Use the method described in [Case-7: Cluster Traffic Control](#case-7：PGSQL-LB-Traffic-control) to tune the cluster load balancing config.